XDC-Community/docs/how-to/XRC20/Remix/how-to.md

   <img src="https://user-images.githubusercontent.com/60708843/191030657-fe4a5df4-6514-4c8c-9d8f-e86249a8a9d1.png">
 </p>

-- A popup will appear, which we must confirm in order to create the transaction for contract deployment.
+- Press the "transact" button on the bottom right and a popup will appear, which we must confirm in order to create the transaction for contract deployment.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/60708843/190075747-c7d1f7a6-2737-49ac-bd72-681a84bd95b0.png">